Health | Social Care

 Mental Capacity Act 2005

-This comprehensive e-learning course comprises an introduction and six easy-to-follow study units.
+This comprehensive Mental Health Course comprises an introduction and six easy-to-follow study units.
 All the key aims and principles of this important legislation are covered, including the concepts of capacity and best interests, and the importance of the Code of Practice and how the courts become involved.

 Unit 1 – About The Course

 Unit 2 – Introduction to the Mental Capacity Act